astro-datalab/notebooks-latest/04_HowTos/DataReduction/DRAGONS_reduction_examples/README.md

 ---
 ## Current notebooks available:

-### F2_IM_WISEJ0413-4750.ipynb
+### Flamingos2_Imaging_BrownDwarf.ipynb

 Flamingos-2 imaging (Y-band) of the brown dwarf WISE J041358.14-475039.3.
 This is extracted from the Gemini/DRAGONS F2 tutorial, Section 3.
 Dataset includes Flats, Darks, and Science frames.
-Link to the [Jupyter notebook](F2_IM_WISEJ0413-4750.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/F2_IM_WISEJ0413-4750.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](Flamingos2_Imaging_BrownDwarf.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/Flamingos2_Imaging_BrownDwarf.ipynb) (right-click &#8594; Save Link As...).

-### GMOS_IM_FIELD.ipynb
+### GMOS_Imaging_StarryField.ipynb

 GMOS imaging (i-band) of a stellar field.
 This is extracted from the Gemini/DRAGONS GMOS tutorial, Section 3.
 Dataset includes Biases, Twilight Flats, and Science frames.
-Link to the [Jupyter notebook](GMOS_IM_FIELD.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_IM_FIELD.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](GMOS_Imaging_StarryField.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_Imaging_StarryField.ipynb) (right-click &#8594; Save Link As...).

-### GMOS_IM_NGC5018.ipynb
+### GMOS_Imaging_Galaxy.ipynb

 GMOS imaging (g-band) of the elliptical galaxy NGC5018.
 Dataset includes Biases, Twilight Flats, and Science frames.
-Link to the [Jupyter notebook](GMOS_IM_NGC5018.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_IM_NGC5018.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](GMOS_Imaging_Galaxy.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_Imaging_Galaxy.ipynb) (right-click &#8594; Save Link As...).

-### GNIRS_IM_GRB120116A.ipynb
+### GNIRS_Imaging_GammaRayBurst.ipynb

 GNIRS imaging (J-band - point source through keyhole) of GRB120116A.
 This is extracted from the Gemini/DRAGONS GNIRS tutorial, Example 1-B. Dataset includes Flats, Darks, and Science frames.
-Link to the [Jupyter notebook](GNIRS_IM_GRB120116A.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GNIRS_IM_GRB120116A.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](GNIRS_Imaging_GammaRayBurst.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GNIRS_Imaging_GammaRayBurst.ipynb) (right-click &#8594; Save Link As...).

-### GSAOI_NGC5128.ipynb
+### GSAOI_Imaging_EllipticalGalaxy.ipynb

 GSAOI imaging (K-short) of a field around NGC5128.
 This is extracted from the Gemini/DRAGONS GSAOI tutorial, Section 3.
 Dataset includes Flats, Standard Star, and Science frames.
-Link to the [Jupyter notebook](GSAOI_NGC5128.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GSAOI_NGC5128.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](GSAOI_Imaging_EllipticalGalaxy.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GSAOI_Imaging_EllipticalGalaxy.ipynb) (right-click &#8594; Save Link As...).

-### NIRI_SN2014J.ipynb
+### NIRI_Imaging_Supernova.ipynb

 NIRI imaging (K-prime) of SN2014J.
 This is extracted from the Gemini/DRAGONS NIRI tutorial, Section 4.
 Dataset includes Flats, Standard Star, Darks, and Science frames.
-Link to the [Jupyter notebook](NIRI_SN2014J.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/NIRI_SN2014J.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](NIRI_Imaging_Supernova.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/NIRI_Imaging_Supernova.ipynb) (right-click &#8594; Save Link As...).

-### GMOS_ls_J2145+0031.ipynb
+### GMOS_longslit_WhiteDwarf.ipynb
 GMOS longslit data of a candidate DB white dwarf J2145+0031.
 This example is based on the Gemini DRAGONS GMOS longslit tutorial, Section 3.
 This dataset includes arcs, biases, and flats for the standard star and science target.
 This tutorial contains commented-out code that enables interactive mode.
 These cells are not required for this example, but feel free to uncomment them to test the interactive features.
-Link to the [Jupyter notebook](GMOS_ls_J2145+0031.ipynb) or [direct download] (https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_ls_J2145+0031.ipynb) (right-click &#8594; Save Link As...).
+Link to the [Jupyter notebook](GMOS_longslit_WhiteDwarf.ipynb) or [direct download] (https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_longslit_WhiteDwarf.ipynb) (right-click &#8594; Save Link As...).

 ---
 ## Additional resources